photoprism/photoprism-docs/docs/getting-started/updates.md

 Advanced users may put this into a `Makefile` so that they only need to type a single command.

-See [Setup Using Docker Compose](docker-compose.md) for a full command reference.
+See [Setup Using Docker Compose](docker-compose.md) for a command reference.

 !!! info ""
     You can test our latest features and improvements by changing the image from `photoprism/photoprism:latest`